billkarsh/SpikeGLX/Markdown/UserManual.md

 time.
 It's probably a good idea to turn on power and let the devices approach a stable operating temperature before calibrating.
 We can't tell you how long that should be either.
-Our typical practice is 30 minutes of warm up and 20 minutes of measurement time.
+Our typical practice is 30 minutes of warm up and 30 minutes of measurement time.

-A calibration run will save data files to the current run directory specified on the `Save` tab.
+A calibration run will save data files to the current run directory specified on the `Save tab`.
 The files will automatically be named `CalSRate_date&time_g0_t0...`

 ### Measured Samples/s